X

 PASTOR: Rev. Gregory Bierbaum

-DEACONS: Christopher J. Kennedy, Robert G. Seydel
+DEACONS: Dustin Duncan, Robert G. Seydel

 From the beginning days of the diocese, discussions were held about establishing another parish in northern Douglas County.
 The questions to be answered were: Where?
 When?
 Bishop Hanifen met with concerned Catholics in the Highlands Ranch area.
 St. Mark was established and the first Mass was celebrated on Easter Sunday 2000 at Thunder Ridge High School.